Frequently Asked Fundraising Questions

 Who is asked to give to the Annual Fund?

 Each year, parents, alumni, grandparents, parents of alumni, faculty, and staff are asked to contribute.
 The Development Office manages the solicitation of the school community.
 100% of trustees give to the Annual Fund.
-For the last seven years, 100% of the faculty and staff have given as well.
+For the nine out of the last ten years, 100% of the faculty and staff have given as well.

 When are parents asked to give?